PeregrineFalcon95/Travel-Bangladesh---Basic-HTML-4-CSS-3-Bootstrap-4-PRoject/README.md

 # Travel-Bangladesh---Basic-HTML-4-CSS-3-Bootstrap-4-PRoject
-This is a basic responsive website created with HTML 5, CSS 3, Bootstrap 4.
+This is a basic responsive website created with HTML 5, CSS 3, Bootstrap 4 and JavaScript.
 Here people can learn about toursits sopts of Bangladesh.